MosaMesaDev/hello-world/README.md

 # hello-world
 Just following the tradition.

-My name is Hendrik and by learning Python, I intend to create a secondary income to facilitate the move of my wife and I to Tenerife.
+My name is Hendrik and by learning Kotlin, I intend to apply for a junior Kotlin dev job in about 6 months.